ppiasek/Testing_project/README.md

 tested_url variable stores url for our site ti test.

 # What works
-- Going through left side menu via Selenium
+- Going through left side menu via Selenium with assertions
-- Logout with Selenium in Chrome browser (Only by XPath for user icon)
+- Logout with Selenium (chrome)
 - API login
 - API download file by id
 - API upload file

 # What semi works
-- Assertions that verify if correct menu is selected does not work for My Drive and Recent options
-- Assertions that verify if correct menu is selected work only with XPath
-- Login with Selenium in Chrome browser sometimes have the same issue as Firefox browser [Windows / Linux?]
+- Login with Selenium in Chrome browser sometimes have the same issue as Firefox browser (after adding awful waits, this problem seems to be resolved)
+- Selenium tests on Firefox browser are not working due to inability to log into google account (after adding awful waits, this problem seems to be resolved)

 # Known bugs
-- Selenium tests on Firefox browser are not working due to inability to log into google account [Windows / Linux?]
-- For some reason, selecting user icon cannot be done by class name.
-XPath works well.
 - Pytest does not start due to __init__ in UIBase class.